How the Looking Glass Works

 The upside to this layering of views is that as your head moves around, you don't discretely hop from one view to the next, but instead, cross-fade amongst many.
 This makes the visual experience more fluid and natural.

 The downside is that it introduces blur.
 You can see this in the above image by comparing how sharp the different portions of the model look.

 - The sphere in the middle looks sharp.
 This is because it exhibits zero parallax, so its pixel representation across many views remains consistent.

 - The foreground sphere and the red ring in the background look blurry.
 This is because they exhibit some parallax, meaning they show up in different pixel locations based on perspective.
 Therefore, they appear blurry in this shot because the camera is actually seeing an amalgam of perspectives 37-41.

 Another way to look at how parallax affects blur is to take a look at this demo, where the text bounces in and out across the zero-parallax plane:

 If you are interacting with the demo, you can press the up and down arrow keys to manually move the text.

 Because the blur is a result of many discrete images being mixed into one, the blurring, especially for objects with a lot of parallax, reveals the discrete views which can be sometimes jarring.
-This noise can be reduced by applying a depth of field blur, which is available on some of the SDKs we publish.
+This noise can be reduced by applying a depth of field blur, which is available on some of the plugins we publish.